birukbelihu/OpenCVBasics/README.md

 I've Created This Project When I Start Learning Computer Vision As A Reference Which Helps Me A Lot From The Start To Now.
 Later I Taught Sharing This Will Help Many Others Like You.

+I've Tried To Make The Repository Free Of Errors & Easy To Understand.
+If You Find Any Errors Or Have Suggestions Please Open An Issue Or Create A Pull Request.

 # Running

 To Get Started With OpenCV Basics On Your Local Machine Follow This Simple Steps One By One To Get Up & Running.